listen to this article:

 Multiparty computation (MPC), a mathematically-based system of software-defined cryptography, breaks cryptocurrency keys into multiple key shares, then distributes them along multiple servers and endpoints (based on Shamir Secret Sharing) to create a decentralized authorization method.

-Unbound Security’s Crypto Asset Security Platform (CASP) system goes a step further, however – introducing a series of multiple quorums into the mix which allows for unlimited m-of-n participants – and hence, risk-based policy support.
+Unbound Security’s CORE for Crypto Asset Security system goes a step further, however – introducing a series of multiple quorums into the mix which allows for unlimited m-of-n participants – and hence, risk-based policy support.

-In practice, this means an organization can employ a greater level of security via Unbound Security Platform (CASP) which allows differing numbers of authorization to be set based on the asset amount, the time frame, or the account type.
+In practice, this means an organization can employ a greater level of security via Unbound Security Platform (CORE for Crypto Asset Security) which allows differing numbers of authorization to be set based on the asset amount, the time frame, or the account type.
 And it’s a strategy that not only employs “hot wallets” – safely, since MPC has a strong cryptographic secure foundation that rivals hardware – but also cuts down on transaction time and costs.

 For example, Exchange A wants to complete a transaction with funds allotted to their client, Bob.
 To do so, the exchange can set a policy that cuts down their overhead while keeping security high as follows: